Supervisory Control System

 Exam Tip: Gotchas

-- The 3120 Report is annual and must go to senior management.
+- The annual supervisory-controls report is annual and must go to senior management.
 A firm that performs testing but never rolls the results up to senior management has not satisfied the rule.
 The reporting step is the part that makes the control cycle complete.

-What testing methodology does FINRA Rule 3120 permit?
+What testing methodology does the supervisory-control rule permit?

 Key testing rules: